alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 **A refined entry that duplicates an Essence body is written twice, on purpose** — wherever it stands.
-A refinement erases before anything runs, so an entry whose promise is about the answer can not say it in Essence and has to be native; where the entry it stands beside is an Essence body, the runtime writes that operation out a second time rather than instead of it.
-Four do.
-`NonEmptyList` holds two — `prepend(contentsOf:)` and `replace(_:at:)`, each
+A refinement erases before anything runs, so an entry whose promise is about the answer can not say it in Essence and has to be native; where the entry it stands beside is an Essence body performing the SAME operation, the runtime writes that operation out a second time rather than instead of it.
+Six do. `NonEmptyList` holds two — `prepend(contentsOf:)` and `replace(_:at:)`, each written in Essence on `List` — `List.repeat`'s `PositiveInteger` entry is the third, native because the entry beside it answers a `List`, and an expression that is not empty is not one the language can be told is not empty; `NonZeroRational::reciprocal` and `negate` are the fourth and fifth, for the same reason one level along; and `NonEmptyString::characters` is the sixth, spelled out of the `split(on "")` its own Essence twin is.
-written in Essence on `List` — `List.repeat`'s `PositiveInteger` entry is the third, native because the entry beside it answers a `List`, and an expression that is not empty is not one the language can be told is not empty; and `NonZeroRational::reciprocal` is the fourth, for the same reason one level along.
-Every other refined entry added since READS off the native beside it instead — `NonNegativeInteger::squareRoot` is the shape to copy — and `reciprocal` can not, because the entry it stands beside is an Essence body and so exports no runtime Function to import.
+`NonEmptyList::firstItem` and `NonEmptyString::firstCharacter` are on no such list, though each stands beside an Essence body: an entry that unwraps an Optional performs a different operation from the one that answers it.
+Every other refined entry READS off the native beside it instead — `NonNegativeInteger::squareRoot` is the shape to copy — and these six can not, because the entry each stands beside is an Essence body and so exports no runtime Function to import.
 That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs, wherever they stand: the golden capture is what stops the two from drifting.
 Writing another one means adding those lines too.

-Most of `NonEmptyList` is native, but not all of it. `indices()` is written on `List.of(integersFrom:through:)`, which promises a non-empty answer already, `sort(on:)` hands its key to the native `sort(by:)`, `replace(at:_:)` hands the transformed item to the native `replace(_:at:)`, and `lowestItem(on:)` and `highestItem(on:)` read `List`'s Optional answer off the native `firstItem()`.
+Most of `NonEmptyList` is native, but not all of it. `indices()` is written on `List.of(integersFrom:through:)`, which promises a non-empty answer already, `replace(at:_:)` hands the transformed item to the native `replace(_:at:)`, and `lowestItem(on:)` and `highestItem(on:)` read `List`'s Optional answer off the native `firstItem()`.
 An Essence body can carry a proof another entry already holds; what it can not do is mint one.